SPRsosso/Create.js/readme.md

 #### `lerp(vec2: CreateJS.Vec2, t: number): CreateJS.Vec2`

-Linear interpolates current vector to another one by `t` factor.
+Linear interpolates the current vector to another one by the `t` factor.
 Returns itself.

 ```typescript
 const vector = new CreateJS.Vec2(0, 0);